matter-labs/zksync-web-era-docs/docs/dev/building-on-zksync/interacting.md

 ### Connecting to zkSync Era on Metamask

-In order to add the zkSync Era alpha mainnet network to your wallet, you will need to enter the following details:
+In order to add the zkSync Era alpha mainnet network to your wallet, you will need to enter the details below:

-1. Sign into your Metamask wallet and click on the network in the top center:
+1. Sign into your Metamask wallet using a supported browser.
+If your browser configuration disables popup windows, you may need to check manually for notifications and respond to them after some of the following steps.
+2. Click on the network in the top center:

 ![img](../../assets/images/connect-1.png)

-2. Click on **Add network**.
+3. Click on **Add network**.

-3. Scroll down to the bottom of the network list and click **Add network manually**.
+4. Scroll down to the bottom of the network list and click **Add network manually**.

-4. Fill in the zkSync Era mainnet or testnet network details:
+5. Fill in the zkSync Era mainnet or testnet network details:

 #### Mainnet network info